 Yield strength refers to a material’s ability to withstand permanent deformation or bending.
 It’s a way of testing the elastic limit of a given material.
 Usually determined via a bend test where two ends of a beam or bar are gripped, and stress is applied.
 The intent is to discover how much stress it requires to exceed the material’s yield point, or the point at which the material will not return to its original shape upon removal of the stress.

 Impact strength refers to a material’s ability to withstand a blow without fracturing or shattering.
 In other words, it’s a method for determining the limit of how much energy a material can absorb via impact.

 Comparing Strong Metals

-Since a metal’s strength depends on multiple factors, there isn’t a simple answer to the question, what is the strongest metal?
+Since a metal’s strength depends on multiple factors, there isn’t a simple answer to the question, “what is the strongest metal on earth?”
 Instead, there are several metals that are known to be among the strongest.
-I’ve chosen to list them in alphabetical order.
-Please do not take the following list’s order as a ranking.

 Using the different types of strength outlined above, it’s easy to see why choosing the single strongest metal is difficult.
 For instance, let’s look at tungsten vs titanium.